 University may constitute a Standing Committee to oversee the implementation of NEP in all Academic Programmes of the Schools/Departments/Centres.
 This Standing Committee may conduct periodic academic audits to ensure the quality of the academic programmes, teaching-learning process, fairness in evaluation after every semester exam, and benchmark the practices with national international institutes by following the regulations put in place by UGC/Government of India.
-In the event of any difficulty arising in the implementation of these regulations, the Chairman, Academic Council may issue such directions / clarifications/ modifications difficulties in to ease the implementation, whose decision is final.
+In the event of any difficulty arising in the implementation of these regulations, the Chairman, Academic Council may issue such directions clarifications/ modifications the difficulties to ease in implementation, whose decision is final.